dave2k77/drc-code-space/README.md

 # drc-code-space
-## Space for projects in artificial intelligence and machine learning
+## Space for projects in data science, artificial intelligence, machine learning and big data analytics.

-**Collection of work that I have done in artificial intelligence and machine learning applications.**
+**Collection of work that I have done in artificial intelligence, machine learning applications.**

 **Table of Contents:**